 The tool measures the response time, or latency, of your broadband connection, as well as your download and upload speeds.

 The download speed shows the rate at which data is transferred from the internet to your device, while the upload speed shows the reverse – the rate that data is transferred from your device to the internet.
 Download speeds are usually of more interest, as most tasks require you to download information.
-However, if you use your connection for video calls or online gaming, keep an eye on the upload rate too – it's essential for both.
+However, if you use your connection for video calls or online gaming, keep an eye on the upload rate, too, as it's essential for both.

 It's important to note that the speed test results only represent a snapshot of your broadband connection at the time of testing.
 So to build an accurate picture, we would suggest you run several tests during a single week, in peak use time (between 8pm and 10pm) and during off-peak times.

-If your broadband contract started after March 2019 and you're with one of the providers that has signed Ofcom’s voluntary code of practice (BT, EE, Plusnet, TalkTalk, Utility Warehouse and Virgin Media), your provider must give you a minimum guaranteed speed when you take out a new contract.
+If your broadband contract started after March 2019 and you're with one of the providers that has signed Ofcom’s voluntary code of practice (BT, EE, Plusnet, TalkTalk, Utility Warehouse, Virgin Media and Zen Internet), your provider must give you a minimum guaranteed speed when you take out a new contract.
 If your speed drops below this, your provider must improve it within a month – if it can't, it must allow you to exit your contract penalty-free.

 If you're unhappy with your current broadband provider, consider our top-rated provider instead.
-We can't guarantee it will give you the fastest speeds, but it convincingly beat 13 other major providers in our broadband satisfaction survey and earned our Which?
-Recommended Provider accolade.
+We can't guarantee it will give you the fastest speeds, but it convincingly beat 13 other major providers in our broadband satisfaction survey and is a Which?
+Recommended Provider.

 |Provider||Connection speed||Connection reliability||Ease of contacting||Technical support||Value for money||Customer score|